Damage (Jimmy Eat World album): Reception

 Damage received largely positive reviews from music critics upon its release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 71, based on 17 reviews, indicating "generally favourable" feedback.
-AbsolutePunk's Craig Manning gave the album a very positive review, writing: "Damage is unequivocally my favorite album of the year so far, and I have a feeling that a lot of people ... are going to share that sentiment.
+AbsolutePunks Craig Manning gave the album a very positive review, writing: "Damage is unequivocally my favorite album of the year so far, and I have a feeling that a lot of people ... are going to share that sentiment.
 Maybe the connection will come on some late and sweltering summer night, and a teenage kid will be climbing into his car with heartbreak on his mind and nothing left to say."

 AllMusic's Matt Collar also gave the album a positive review, stating: "Damage, is a mature breakup album that still retains all of the band's youthful, sock-to-the-gut pop energy. [...]
 The album also builds nicely upon the power pop/dance-rock vibe of their 2010 release, Invented, with an even more focused, lyrical approach that helps make this one of the band's most cathartic and moving albums of its career."
 Scott Heisel, writing for Alternative Press, praised Johannes' production, stating: "Thankfully, Damage easily bests the previous two Jimmy Eat World full lengths, and its high points rival those of Futures and Bleed American.
 Recorded to tape by Alain Johannes (Queens of the Stone Age, No Doubt), the album is full-bodied and warm, with an organic bleed from the drum mics and a sonic resonance you just can't get digitally."